abuiles/ember-101/manuscript/computed-properties-and-observers.md

 collection.

-We can use the previous function in our loans index to call a function when we add a new loan, and then other one when we change the state of a loan:
+We can use the previous function in our loans index to call a function when we add a new loan, and then the other one when we change the state of a loan: